 How does the federal government spend its money?

-In fiscal year (FY) 2014, about 60 percent of federal spending paid for programs not subject to regular budget review, while just over a third covered discretionary programs for which Congress must regularly appropriate funds.
-Less than a tenth went for interest on government debt (figure 1).
+About 63 percent of federal spending in 2017 was for programs not subject to regular budget review, while nearly 30 percent covered discretionary programs for which Congress must regularly appropriate funds.
+Seven percent went for interest on government debt (figure 1).

-Mandatory spending covers outlays that are controlled by laws other than appropriations acts.
-Almost all such spending is for “entitlements,” for which expenditures depend on individual eligibility and participation; they are funded at whatever level is needed to cover the resulting costs.
-Mandatory spending has grown from about a quarter of the budget in 1962 to 60 percent in 2015 (figure 2).
-This is in large part because of new entitlements, including Medicare and Medicaid (both of which started in 1965), the earned income tax credit (1975), and the child tax credit (1997).
-In addition, rapid growth of both the elderly and disabled populations has contributed to increased Social Security and Medicare spending.
+Mandatory spending covers outlays controlled by laws other than appropriations acts.
+Almost all such spending is for “entitlements,” for which expenditures depend on individual eligibility and participation; they are funded at whatever level needed to cover the resulting costs.
+Mandatory spending has grown from about 31 percent of the budget in 1962 to nearly 66 percent in 2017 (figure 2).
+This is largely because of new entitlements, including Medicare and Medicaid (both of which started in 1965), the earned income tax credit (1975), and the child tax credit (1997).
+In addition, rapid growth of both the elderly and the disabled populations has contributed to increased Social Security and Medicare spending.

 Nearly 60 percent of mandatory spending in 2017 was for Social Security and other income support programs (figure 3).
 Most of the remainder paid for the two major government health programs, Medicare and Medicaid.

 Discretionary spending covers programs that require appropriations by Congress.
 Unlike mandatory spending, both the programs and the authorized levels of spending require regular renewal by Congress.
 The share of the budget going for discretionary spending has fallen from two-thirds in 1962 to about one-third now.

-About half of FY 2015 discretionary spending went for defense, and most of the rest for domestic programs, including agricultural subsidies, highway construction, and the federal courts (figure 4).
-Only 4 percent of discretionary spending funded international activities, such as foreign aid.
+About half of FY 2017 discretionary spending went for national defense, and most of the rest for domestic programs, including transportation, education and training, veterans benefits, income security, and health care (figure 4).
+About 4 percent of discretionary spending funded international activities, such as foreign aid.